iOffice/ioffice.github.io/api/endpoints/move.md

 ## Edit a Move Request [PUT /move/requests///{id}]

-To update a Move Request send JSON with updated values for one or more of the attributes.
+To update a Move Request send JSON with the Move Request's `ID` and updated value for one or more of the attributes.

 + Parameters
     + id (string) ...
 ID of the Move Request